tobbelobb/hangprinter/doc/README.md

-# Hangprinter Manual
+# Hangprinter Documentation
 This directory contains manuals written within the Hanpgrinter Project.
 The files listed here are served at [hangprinter.org/doc](https://hangprinter.org/doc).

 ## Structure
-Every manual is contained in its own subdirectory (for example `v3/`), and consists of many small xml-documents.
+Every documentation manual is contained in its own subdirectory (for example `v3/`), and consists of many small xml-documents.
 Each xml describes prerequisities, tips, and end goal of a very small build step.
 Use `index.xml` as a template for your xml, and don't forget to link to other xmls/pages within your xml.